arcbtc/1.21/README.md

-# 1.21 - Cheap to run/make lightning-network slave module
+# 1.21 - A cheap to run/make lightning-network slave module

 # Rationale